qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

    loading of features is allready prevented by default when it is not the first layer loaded?
 This needs to be checked..

+..
 Without using the checkbox |checkbox|
-:guilabel:`Only request features overlapping the current view extent` QGIS fetches all features from the WFS-server.
-If you only want to have a small selection based on your extent, zoom to the area of interest, request the WFS-layer again and make sure you have checked the checkbox mentioned above.
-Basically this adds the BBOX-parameter with the values from your current extent to the WFS-query.
-This is extremely useful when you only want to request **some** features from a huge WFS-dataset.
+.. :guilabel:`Only request features overlapping the current view extent`
+..
+QGIS fetches all features from the WFS-server.
+If you
+.. only want to have a small selection based on your extent, zoom to the area
+.. of interest, request the WFS-layer again and make sure you have checked
+.. the checkbox mentioned above.
+Basically this adds the BBOX-parameter with
+.. the values from your current extent to the WFS-query.
+This is extremely
+.. useful when you only want to request **some** features from a huge
+..
+WFS-dataset.

 You'll notice the download progress is visualized in the left bottom of the QGIS main window.
 Once the layer is loaded, you can identify and select a province or two and view the attribute table.

-Adding WFS layers works best with MapServer WFS servers.
-It still could be, that you might experience random behavior and crashes.
-You can look forward to improvements in a future version of the plugin.

-This means that only WFS 1.0.0 is supported.
+Only WFS 1.0.0 is supported.
 At this point there have not been many tests against WFS versions implemented in other WFS-servers.
 If you encounter problems with any other WFS-server, please do not hesitate to contact the development team.
 Please refer to Section